SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Conclusions

 \section{Conclusions}

-We introduced \name\, a first-of-its-kind dataset with longitudinal examples of embodied, motor learning with coaching interactions.
-The dataset enables a variety of analyses and ML training opportunities, towards AI approaches that automate and assist coaching in performance driving, specifically, and embodied motor learning domains more broadly.
+We introduced \name{}, a first-of-its-kind dataset with longitudinal examples of embodied, motor learning with coaching interactions.
+The dataset enables a variety of analyses and ML training opportunities, towards AI approaches that automate and assist coaching in performance driving specifically, and embodied motor learning domains more broadly.
+We hope to see this approach generalized towards exploring the effectiveness of coaching styles or additional motor skills in future work.